-2 How would you describe the investment climate for digital health technologies in your jurisdiction, including any noteworthy challenges?
+How would you describe the investment climate for digital health technologies in your jurisdiction, including any noteworthy challenges?

 The investment climate for digital health technologies in Ireland is incredibly positive, with Ireland having the potential to become a leader in the development of digital health technologies as the sector goes from strength to strength.
-Ireland is already an attractive jurisdiction for companies given its corporation tax rate of 12.5 per cent.
+Ireland is an attractive jurisdiction for companies in many ways, given its corporation tax rate, well-educated workforce, geographic location as the closest European country to the US, which is also English-speaking.

 Investment tends to come from a range of international geographies, as well as from Irish investment houses.
-The most typical geography of an investor in investment transactions involving Irish digital health companies is the United States.
+The most typical geography of an investor in investment transactions involving Irish digital health companies is the US.
 Investment by US private equity and venture capital investors into growing Irish businesses is very common, especially on the larger investment rounds.